StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 ## Enable traces

 The trace Agent will be enabled by default when StackState Agent is installed.
-It is required to receive traces in StackState.
+It's required to receive traces in StackState.
 In case it has been disabled, you can enable it again using the instructions below.

 {% tabs %}
 {% tab title="Docker" %}